pazka/LeaveSpaceV1/README.md

 Then we move the object in a circle around the earth, same speed for every objects but different raiduses

-## Objective
+### End Goal

 The position will be projected on a 2D ellipse coming from the Orbital Data from the TLE.
-Then we uses thoses data to place the object and move in around ( the meaning of General Propagation) in the visualisation
+Then we uses those data to place the object and move in around ( the meaning of General Propagation) in the visualisation

+## TODO

+- ✅Collect and Clean Data
+- ✅create first visualisation
+- 🔄Change color reflecting usage
+- 🔄Loop visual ( slow backward, normal forward)
+- 🔄Add sounds from Stephane Clor
+- 🔄create final visualisation